 At Savuti camp the eles have wrecked the water tank.

 At Nogatsaa camp a truck stops outside the ranger’s hut, a dead buffalo on the back.
 The ranger’s wife comes to the truck and is given a hindquarter.
 Meat rations.
 They also drop the skin there and advise us to carry a torch if we shower at night as lions are sure to come when they smell the skin.

-Later I head for a shower while its still light.
-A sudden cacophony makes me look out of the broken window: The lady-in-residence is chasing an ele away from her hut by banging her pots & pans together!
+Another Lifer!
+Later I head for the tiny little shower building – a single shower – to shower while it’s still light.
+Discretion being the better part of valour!
+A sudden cacophony makes me look out of the broken shower window: The lady-in-residence is chasing an ele away from her hut by banging her pots & pans together!
 We travel thousands of k’s to see elephant and she says Footsack Wena!
 Tsamaya!
-While looking I spot what I think could be a honeyguide in a tree, so I have to rush back to our puptent wrapped in a towel with one eye on the ele to fetch my binocs.
-It is a greater honeyguide, and that’s another lifer for me!
+The ele duly footsacks away from that awful noise.
+While looking out, I spot what I think could be a honeyguide in a tree, so I have to rush back to our puptent wrapped in a towel with one eye on the ele to fetch my binocs.
+It is a Greater Honeyguide, the one with the lovely Latin name Indicator indicator, and that’s another lifer for me!
 Moral of the story: Always carry your binocs no matter where you go!